 - Once applicable management practices are identified, areas within each watershed can be prioritized for implementation based on site characteristics such as location, ownership, drainage area, soils, and other conditions that may be applicable to specific management practices.
 These site assessments are conducted using existing data, such as aerial photographs, zoning maps and GIS data, and field surveys.

 - Clean Water Program, C.3.
 Stormwater Technical Guidance, August 31, 2006.

 - California Department of Conservation, Division of Land Resource Protection, provides to landowners information on grants and financial assistance, mapping, and technical resources for protecting natural resources.

-- California Department of Fish and Game (DFG) may regulate a project through the Streambed Alteration Agreement process.
+- California Department of Fish and life may regulate a project through the Streambed Alteration Agreement process.
 DFG issues Streambed Alteration Agreements when project activities have the potential to impact intermittent and perennial streams, rivers, or lakes.

 - Contra Costa County (CCC), Clean Water Program (CCCWP) is composed of nineteen incorporated cities within CCC and the Contra Costa Flood Control & Water Conservation District.
 The CCCWP strives to eliminate stormwater pollution through public education, inspection and enforcement activities and industrial outreach.

 - California Watershed Council was established on August 28, 2003 to serve as the public advisory process required by AB 2534.
 It is designed to recommend priorities and funding allocation needs for the new program, and also to advise the Secretaries on watershed programs and related issues such as funding opportunities, program effectiveness and efficiencies, regional partnership needs, technical assistance and capacity building for watershed groups and citizen volunteers, information exchange, and implementation of the California Watershed Strategic Plan.